Free Summer Education Material

 Rabbi Mozzor is also an accomplished Musician of more than 20 years.
 Throughout his musical career Rabbi Mozzor has co-lead adult and youth groups for Klezmer Education and Performance Groups.

 Rabbi Mozzor has learned under many great scholars and has learned to lead with the strictness that adheres to Judaism, not Judaism as a letter of the law, but rather Judaism that moves one to observe from a place of peace and love.
-Judaism where Tikun Olam comes through pursuing Justice, Good Deeds, and Loving thy Neighbor.
+Judaism where Tikkun Olam comes through pursuing Justice, Good Deeds, and Loving thy Neighbor.

 Rabbi Mozzor has a loving wife of 37 years and they share a daughter who lives in Sacramento as a middle school teacher.

-Morei Menachem has worked with Hillel at FSU, Congregation Shomrei Torah , and Camp Ramah Darom.
+Talmid Menachem has worked with Hillel at FSU, Congregation Shomrei Torah , and Camp Ramah Darom.

-Morei Menachem invites you to learn Tora V'Ahava!
+Talmid Menachem invites you to learn Tora V'Ahava!

 Sign up for Tora insights, learning material and holiday events.